-If you know death is pending, contact your local funeral director and Greensprings well in advance.
+If you know death is pending, contact your local funeral director and Greensprings as soon as possible.

 What should you expect when someone dies?
 That can depend on whether the death is sudden or if you are given some time to plan ahead.
 This is a general outline to help you through the process.